6309 Monarch Park Place, Suite 203

 Toll free (888) 742-5060

-The index's three-month moving average, CFNAI-MA3, declined to -0.12 in April from +0.08 in March, turning negative for the first time since December 2010.
-April's CFNAI-MA3 suggests that growth in national economic activity was somewhat below its historical trend.
-With regard to inflation, the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.
+The index’s three-month moving average, CFNAI-MA3, ticked up to -0.04 in April from -0.05 in March.
+April’s CFNAI-MA3 suggests that growth in national economic activity was very near its historical trend.
+The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.

-The consumption and housing category contributed -0.39 to the index for the second consecutive month.
-Housing starts declined to 523,000 annualized units in April from 585,000 in March, and building permits decreased to 551,000 annualized units in April from 574,000 in the previous month.
+The sales, orders and inventories category contributed -0.01 to the CFNAI in April, up from -0.04 in March.
+The consumption and housing category contributed -0.17 to the CFNAI in April, down slightly from -0.15 in March.
+Housing starts decreased to 853,000 annualized units in April from 1,021,000 in March, although housing permits increased to 1,017,000 annualized units in April from 890,000 in the previous month.

 The March monthly index was unchanged at -0.23 after data revisions.